Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: Introduction

 Here the first three terms involve bond length, angle, and torsional energies; being bounded, these are easily handled.
 The difficulty arises from the non-covalent electrostatic and Van der Waals forces, the latter modeled by a Lennard-Jones potential, which give rise to singularities as two atoms in the system approach each other at close range.

-In this paper we establish the ergodicity of Langevin dynamics for simple two-particle system involving a Lennard-Jones type potential.
-To the best of our knowledge, this is the first such result for a system operating under this type of potential.
-Moreover we show that the dynamics are {\it geometrically} ergodic (have a spectral gap) and converge at a geometric rate.
-Geometric ergodicity is sufficient to imply existence of a central limit theorem for ergodic averages of functions $h$ with $\E_\mu(\abs{h}^{2+\delta})< \infty$ for some $\delta >0$ \cite{Ibragimov:1971}, and also implies the existence of an exact sampling scheme \cite{Kendall:2004}, although the latter need not be practical.
+In this paper we establish ergodicity of Langevin dynamics for a simple two-particle system involving a Lennard-Jones type potential.
+Moreover, we show that the dynamics is {\it geometrically} ergodic (i.e. has a spectral gap) and converges at a geometric rate.
+Geometric ergodicity is sufficient to imply existence of a central limit theorem for ergodic averages of functions $f$ with $\E_\mu(\abs{f}^{2+\delta})< \infty$ for some $\delta >0$ \cite{Ibragimov:1971}, and also implies the existence of an exact sampling scheme \cite{Kendall:2004}, although the latter need not be practical.
 Loosely, proving an ergodic result has two central ingredients.
-One provides continuity of the transition densities in total variation norm which ensures that transitions from nearby points behave similarly enough probabilistically which provides the basic mechanism of the probabilistic mixing/coupling.
-This is often expressed in a minorization condition (see Section~\ref{sec:smallSet}).
+One provides continuity of the transition densities in total variation norm which ensures that transitions from nearby points behave similarly enough probabilistically, providing the basic mechanism of the probabilistic mixing/coupling.
+This is often expressed in a minorization condition (see Lemma~\ref{smallset}).
 The other ingredient gives control of excursions towards infinity which ensures the existence of a stationary measure and guarantees that sufficient probabilistic mixing for an exponential convergence rate.
 The difficulty in a problem is typically one or the other.